ccxt/crosspile/README.md

 ## Hacking The Project

-Please keep in mind that at the moment I do not accept contributions, as the project structure is not established yet and everything changes rapidly, as I'm experimenting with things.
+Please keep in mind that at the moment we do not accept contributions, as the project structure is not established yet and everything changes rapidly, as we're experimenting with things.